etingof/pysnmp/docs/source/contents.rst

 PySNMP implementation closely follows intricate system details and features bringing most possible power and flexibility to its users.

-Current PySNMP stable version is 4.4.
-It runs with Python 2.4 through 3.7 and is recommended for new applications as well as for migration from older, now obsolete, PySNMP releases.
-All site documentation and examples are written for the 4.4 and later versions in mind.
+Current PySNMP stable version is 4.4 and 5.0 is being in development.
+It runs with Python 2.6 through 3.7 and is recommended for new applications as well as for migration from older, now obsolete, PySNMP releases.
+All documentation and examples are written for the 4.4 and later versions in mind.
 Older materials are still available under the obsolete section.

 Besides the libraries, a set of pure-Python `command-line tools <https://pypi.org/project/snmpclitools/>`_